 Electron Microscopy II lecture covers scanning electron microscopy (SEM), focused ion beam techniques (FIB), and techniques for chemical analysis.

-The lecture Electron Microscopy II will take place again in SS 2021!
+The lecture Electron Microscopy II is currently taking place in summer term 2024!

 The online registration for the lecture-based internship can be found here: